Diving at Lissenung

 Please keep in mind that nature prevails and that strong currents (and pelagics) cannot be guaranteed to occur daily, or to run the right direction.
 There are no working tide tables for the Kavieng area, so where normally, the incoming and outgoing tides move in a 6-hour interval, we can have 10 hours of outgoing tide, followed by 3 hours of incoming, followed by another 9 hours of outgoing.

 It would also be wrong to come to Kavieng and expect to see just big fish and lots of sharks.
 There is so much more to see in these waters if one looks beyond the pelagics and keeps an open mind about the diving on offer.
-After all, Papua New Guinea’s oceans are part of the Coral Triangle and have one of the largest bio-diverse reefs in the world!
+After all, Papua New Guinea’s oceans are part of the Coral Triangle and have some of the largest bio-diverse reefs in the world!

 Daily boat trips to the outer reefs, drop offs and wrecks with a maximum of three dives per day are offered.
 We usually start at 8.30am with 2 morning dives and return to the island for lunch.
 In the afternoon, you can either go out for a third boat dive, relax on the island or do a shore dive on our fabulous house reef.
 For divers staying at Lissenung and booking boat dives in the morning, these shore dives are free of charge.
-With over 175 different species of fish, this is a nice little added bonus!
+With 350 different species of fish, this is a nice little added bonus!
 Our house reef is also the spot to do night dives, with another whole bunch of different fish, molluscs and crustaceans coming out to play and feed.

 Water temperature in this area ranges from 28 – 30 degrees Celsius (83 – 87F) all year round and underwater visibility from 20 – 40m (60 – 120ft) on most dives.